chloroken/eve-min/README.md

 # How It Works

-EVE-min is multifuctional based on which arguments it's supplied.
+**EVE-min** behaves based on the argument you supply it.
 To switch to a specific client in a lineup, numbered arguments like `"1"` `"2"` and `"3"` are used.
 To cycle through active clients, `"f"` for forward and `"b"` for backward are used.
 To refresh the active PIDs, the `"r"` argument is used.

 The refresh argument is combinable with others with the following syntax: `"r1"`, `"r2"`, `"r3"`, etc, or `"rf"` and `"rb"` to avoid needing to refresh whenever new characters are logged in.
 However, **refreshing with every switch may have a negative impact** on slower hardware or with too many clients.